matomo-org/searchengine-and-social-list/README.md

     backlink: '/search?q={k}'
 ```

-For the configuration above the generated backlink would look like `searchengine.com/search?q=piwik` (assuming that `piwik` is the keyword).
+For the configuration above the generated backlink would look like `searchengine.com/search?q=matomo` (assuming that `matomo` is the keyword).

 NOTE: The backlink will always be generated using the __first__ defined url in this configuration block.